bestmomo/laravel5-example/README.md

 **Laravel 5 example** is a tutorial application.
 It's a work in progress because Laravel 5 is still alpha.

-Fixed to commit 8e80fd5b180440c1b0feb82a1b71ac39785ca3ce before remove of annotations that must be taken over as 3rd package.

 ### Installation ###

 * `git clone https://github.com/bestmomo/laravel5-example.git projectname`